maiisthebest/flower-shop/docs/getting-started.md

 - `type`: type a text into an element
 - `tab`: tab to next element

+Before you can simulate user interactions, you need to import `@testing-library/user-event` to your test file.
+From `user-event@14` it's recommended to invoke [`userEvent.setup()`](https://testing-library.com/docs/user-event/setup) before the component is rendered.
+This can be done in the test itself, or by using a setup function.
+In the following example, setup is done as part of the test itself for simplicity.

 **Example: Testing the Card component by clicking a button** ([full code](../client/src/components/Card/Card.test.js))

 ```javascript